CloudImpl-Inc/cpm/README.md

 ## Developing Plugins
 Want to extend the functionality of cpm?
 Dive into our comprehensive guide on [developing plugins](docs/plugin-development)!
 Whether you're looking to integrate new services, automate custom workflows, or enhance existing features, this guide will walk you through the process step-by-step.

+## Improving Command Definitions
+Want to improve the functionality of cpm?
+Please refer to [improve commands](docs/improve-commands) for details on contributing improvements to command definitions.

 ## Contributing
 For contributions, please refer to the [Contribution Guidelines](CONTRIBUTING.md).